Rabid bat confirmed in Aiken County; dog exposed

 A bat exposed one dog to rabies in Aiken County, according to the South Carolina Department of Health and Environmental Control.

-The bat was found near Three Runs Plantation Drive between Shaffle Bit Drive and Rembert Place in Aiken.
-No humans were exposed and the dog is currently in quarantine as required by the the South Carolina Rabies Control Act.
-The bat was submitted for testing at DHEC's laboratory on May 24 and was confirmed to have rabies on May 25.
+The bat was found near Three Runs Plantation Drive between Snaffle Bit Drive and Rembert Place in Aiken.
+No humans were exposed, and the dog is currently in quarantine as required by the the S.C.
+Rabies Control Act.
+The bat was submitted for testing to DHEC's laboratory May 24 and was confirmed to have rabies May 25.

 DHEC defines exposure to rabies as a bite, scratch or contact with bodily fluids.
 Potentially rabid animals should not be handled with bare hands and exposed body parts should be washed immediately with soap and water.
 If exposed, individuals should seek medical attention.

-“Rabid bats have been known to transmit the rabies virus to people and pets,” Terri McCollister, Rabies Program Team Leader, said.
+“Rabid bats have been known to transmit the rabies virus to people and pets,” said Terri McCollister, DHEC rabies program team leader.
 “People don’t always realize they’ve been bitten since bat teeth are tiny and bites are easy to overlook.”

-Some signs for a potential rabies bite from a bat are if a person wakes up with a bat in a room or tent, a bat is found near children and pets and left unattended, or if they have been in direct contact with a bat.
+Some signs that a potential bat bite has occurred are if a person wakes up with a bat in a room or tent, a bat is found near children or pets left unattended, or if someone has been in direct contact with a bat.

 Not all bats carry the rabies virus, however, unusual behavior like inability to fly or being found in abnormal locations may be an indicator.